 Her Honour is the Chair of the Law School Advisory Board at Fremantle's Notre Dame University and is the Chair of the Ethics Committee for the Perth Children's Hospital.

-Justice Banks-Smith has now selected her Associate for 2020.
+Justice Banks-Smith has now selected her Associate and Research Associate for 2023.

-Separate applications are required for each position and should take the form of a one page cover letter, brief CV and university transcript.
-The successful applicants will be chosen in April 2020.
+Separate applications will be required for each position and should take the form of a one page cover letter, brief CV and university transcript.